 How to Prepare for 2026 Medicare Changes in the Tampa Bay Area

-To make the most of these updates, start by reviewing your current plan during AEP.
+To make the most of these updates, start by reviewing your current plan during your Annual Enrollment Period, which is from October 15 to December 7.
 Here’s a quick checklist tailored for local residents:

 - Assess Your Needs: Consider your health conditions and frequent providers.
 If you live in Manatee County and need dental coverage, look for MA plans with strong extras.